melt-umn/ableC-parallel/src/README.md

-This directory includes the source files for the shared library.
+This directory contains subdirectories for the various libraries used by different parts of the ableC parallel system.